francesharlow/hej_hej_app/readme.md

 ## App Description
 Hej Hej is a fun, simple full-stack Javascript app for studying Swedish vocabulary and grammar.

-## User Stories
+## MVP User Stories
-As a user, I can play a flashcard game with randomly generated cards that will test and expand my Swedish vocabulary.
-A user can play the game without logging in, but it will not save their scores to keep track of their learning progress.
+As a user, I can play a flashcard game with randomly generated cards from a pre-existing database of Swedish words.
+Words will consist of the type of speech, the tense (if applicable), an image, the English translation, and conjugations.

-As a user, I can log in to create, read, update, and destroy vocabulary words.
-As a user, I can log in to keep track of my progress (perhaps using Charts.js)?
+The flashcards will either display an image or text, and the user will be enter the translation into an input field.
+If the translation is correct, they can continue on to the next card and they get a point.
+If not, their score resets to zero and the game restarts.

-As a user, I can listen to pronunciations, access external educational resources, and see the weather/Instagrams/listen to the radio/read the headlines in Stockholm.
+As a user, I can log in to create, read, update, and destroy the vocabulary words.
+My profile will keep track of my progress, listing high scores (perhaps using Chart.js), listening external educational resources, and possibly displaying the weather/Instagrams/radio/headlines in Stockholm.

 ##Wireframes
 ![wireframe_image]